Kraft Heinz (KHC)

 To analyze whether Kraft Heinz generated its growth (or lack thereof) from changes in price or volume, we can compare its volume growth to its organic revenue growth, which excludes non-fundamental impacts on company financials like mergers and currency fluctuations.

-Over the last two years, Kraft Heinz’s average quarterly sales volumes have shrunk by 2.8%.
+Over the last two years, Kraft Heinz’s average quarterly volumes have shrunk by 3.8%.
 This isn’t ideal for a consumer staples company, where demand is typically stable.
+In the context of its 2.3% average organic sales declines, we can see that most of the company’s losses have come from fewer customers purchasing its products.

 Kraft Heinz Year-On-Year Volume Growth

-In Kraft Heinz’s Q1 2025, sales volumes dropped 5.6% year on year.
+In Kraft Heinz’s Q3 2025, sales volumes dropped 3.5% year on year.
 This result represents a further deceleration from its historical levels, showing the business is struggling to move its products.

 7. Gross Margin & Pricing Power

 Kraft Heinz’s unit economics are higher than the typical consumer staples company, giving it the flexibility to invest in areas such as marketing and talent to reach more consumers.
-As you can see below, it averaged a decent 34.4% gross margin over the last two years.
-That means for every $100 in revenue, $65.57 went towards paying for raw materials, production of goods, transportation, and distribution.
+As you can see below, it averaged a decent 34.2% gross margin over the last two years.
+Said differently, Kraft Heinz paid its suppliers $65.80 for every $100 in revenue.
 Kraft Heinz Trailing 12-Month Gross Margin

-In Q1, Kraft Heinz produced a 34.4% gross profit margin, in line with the same quarter last year and analysts’ estimates.
+Kraft Heinz’s gross profit margin came in at 31.9% this quarter, down 2.3 percentage points year on year.
 On a wider time horizon, the company’s full-year margin has remained steady over the past four quarters, suggesting its input costs (such as raw materials and manufacturing expenses) have been stable and it isn’t under pressure to lower prices.

 8. Operating Margin